groonga/groonga/doc/source/reference/commands/register.rst

 .. note::

-   Registered plugins can't be removed for now.
+   Registered plugins can be removed since Groonga 5.0.1.
+Use :doc:`plugin_unregister` in such a case.

 Syntax
 ------